 I still love WordPress - I think it’s a fantastic content management system and I continue to recommend it to many people, and sing its praises.
 But for my needs, this new SSG workflow is more flexible and works better.

 How does your writing workflow work?
-Feel free to write a response to this post and let me know either by contacting me or posting a link on my guestbook.
+Feel free to write a response to this post and let me know by contacting me.